jonathanyan/EIP-401/README.md

 #### Transfer

-MUST trigger when tokens are transferred, including zero value transfers.
+MUST trigger when Coins are transferred, including zero value transfers.

-A token contract which creates new tokens SHOULD trigger a Transfer event with the `_from` address set to `0x0` when tokens are created.
+A Coin contract which creates new Coins SHOULD trigger a Transfer event with the `_from` address set to `0x0` when Coins are created.

 ``` js
 event Transfer(address indexed _from, address indexed _to, uint256 _value)